David Rose (producer): At the BBC

 Following war service flying on 34 missions in Lancaster bombers, he trained as an actor at the Guildhall School of Drama, but following graduation pursued a career in stage management.
 He became an Assistant Floor Manager for BBC television in London in 1954, but by the end of the 1950s he was a director of dramatised documentaries for the BBC, including Black Furrow (1958) about open cast mining in South Wales.

 It is as a producer and production executive though, that he had the greatest prominence.
 Rose was the original producer of Z-Cars (1962–65).
 Broadcast live at Rose's insistence thinking the excitement generated by avoiding pre-recording was integral to the production.
 Rose was responsible for ending its original run thinking the format had become exhausted.
 Softly, Softly (1966–69) was a spin-off series also produced by Rose.

 Appointed by David Attenborough in 1971 to be head of the newly established autonomous English Regional Drama department at BBC Pebble Mill in Birmingham, Rose produced work by established dramatists like Alan Plater and encouraged new creative talent such as Alan Bleasdale, David Rudkin, and David Hare.
 Some of Rose's work in Birmingham appeared in the Play for Today or Second City Firsts anthology series.

+Notable plays he presided over include Alan Clarke's Penda's Fen (1974), Gangsters (1976) and Hare's Licking Hitler (1978).